 Adopt New Strategies for Smaller Meals

 It is not easy to shift gears from cooking for a family to cooking for just one or two.
-The first step is to know the appropriate amount of food to buy for two people.
+The first step is to know the appropriate amount of food to buy for 2 people.
 An Ohio State University Extension fact sheet, "Grocery Shopping for One or Two

 Another OSU Extension fact sheet, "Cooking for One or Two